peraro/finiteflow/README.md

   See [http://www.flintlib.org/](http://www.flintlib.org/) for more information about FLINT and its installation.

-- Alternatively, you can install the `flint-finiteflow-dep` library, which is a stripped down version of FLINT which includes the dependencies needed by FiniteFlow.
-Unlike the full FLINT library, this version has no external dependencies besides GMP and can therefore be easier to install from source (see the README file of `flint-finiteflow-dep` for more information).
+- Alternatively, you can install the `flint-finiteflow-dep` library, a stripped down version of FLINT which includes the dependencies needed by FiniteFlow.
+Unlike the full FLINT library, this version has no external dependency besides GMP and can therefore be easier to install from source (see the README file of `flint-finiteflow-dep` for more information).